VoidOne-App/VoidOne/README.md

 - QML validation
 - Cross-platform build verification

-Contributors should run the checks relevant to their changes before opening a pull request.
+Contributors should run the validation relevant to their changes before opening a pull request.

 ---

-# 📏 Performance Policy
+# 📏 Benchmarking Policy

-VoidOne does not treat unverified numbers as specifications.
+VoidOne aims to make performance measurable.

-A meaningful benchmark should identify:
+Future benchmark reports should document:

 ```text
 Application Version